 Mum Jennifer’s point of view: I want Emily to work harder

-Jennifer studied hard to go to college and become a mathematician.
+Jennifer studied hard to earn a university place and become a mathematician.
 Now she faces a daily battle with her 15-year-old daughter, Emily, about her own studies.

-“She is good with art class and mostly does her homework, but she dislikes math and science and either does the work very quickly or not at all,” she says.
+“She is good at arts subjects and mostly does her homework, but she dislikes maths and sciences and either does the work very quickly or not at all,” she says.
 “Trouble is, I really feel these are important subjects and open many doors in life.
-In the beginning I tried offering to help, but she said no, so I tried to leave her to it."
+In the beginning I tried offering to help, but she said no, so I tried to leave her to it.

 “Then I began looking at her homework books when she was out and saw what poor homework she was turning in.
 Of course she was annoyed I’d looked at her books, but I was just so annoyed at how little effort she was making.
 We argued about it.”

-Daughter Emily's point of view: Mom just criticizes me
+Daugher Emily's point of view: Mum just criticises me

 “What that really means,” she says, “is her telling me what is wrong.
 Then she doesn’t seem to understand and gets upset when I get frustrated at not knowing the answer.
-It makes me feel useless, and that Mom doesn’t love me because I can’t meet her standards.”
+It makes me feel useless and that mum doesn’t love me because I can’t meet her standards.”

-Rather than encouraging her to do better, she says, her mom’s behavior makes her nervous and rebellious about doing homework.
+Rather than encouraging her to do better, she says, her mum’s behaviour makes her nervous and rebellious about doing homework.

-“Sometimes I feel really bad and useless and I will talk to Dad, who sympathizes with me,” she adds.
-“But really I want my mom to stop nagging and let me find my own way.”
+“Sometimes I feel really bad and useless and I will talk to dad who sympathises with me,” she adds.
+“But really I want my mum to stop nagging and let me find my own way.”